purvaja265/simple-banking-system/README.md

-# Python Feedback App
+# Flask application for simple banking system

-> Python Flask Feedback app that sends data to Postgres database and emails user
+> simple bank application with 10 customers. customers can tranfer their money to other customers and view all the transactions.

 ## Quick Start